-When you choose to use constant accelerations, the speed of the move will increase linearly towards the Programmed Speed.
+With constant acceleration moves, the speed of the move will increase linearly towards the Programmed Speed.
 This is the fastest form of acceleration, resulting in the fastest move between two points at its programmed speed.

 Figure R3.1 Constant Acceleration Curves